DLR-RM/stable-baselines3/docs/guide/examples.md

 ## PyBullet: Normalizing input features

-Normalizing input features may be essential to successful training of an RL agent (by default, images are scaled, but other types of input are not), for instance when training on [PyBullet](https://github.com/bulletphysics/bullet3/) environments.
+Normalizing input features may be essential for successful training of an RL agent (by default, images are scaled, but other types of input are not), for instance, when training on [PyBullet](https://github.com/bulletphysics/bullet3/) environments.
 For this, there is a wrapper `VecNormalize` that will compute a running average and standard deviation of the input features (it can do the same for rewards).

 :::{note}
-you need to install pybullet envs with `pip install pybullet_envs_gymnasium`
+You need to install PyBullet environments with `pip install pybullet_envs_gymnasium`
 :::

 ```{image} ../_static/img/colab-badge.svg